Search

 • Previous facial trauma, sinus surgeries, etc.

-Please openly and honestly discuss your medical history with your surgeon so they can help make a plan that is safe for you.
+Please openly and honestly discuss your medical history with your surgeon to make a plan that is safe for you.

-If your job does not require heavy lifting, you will likely be able to return to work two to three weeks after surgery.
-The most difficult phase of the recovery process lasts two weeks, although patients should not lift heavy weights or engage in rigorous exercise until at least six weeks have passed.
+• Returning to work and physical activity limitations: The most difficult phase of the recovery process lasts two weeks, although patients should not lift heavy weights or engage in rigorous exercise until at least six weeks have passed.
 Likewise, any impact sports may need to be avoided for longer.

 Aftercare Tips